microsoft/WhatTheHack/007-AzureMonitoring/Student/Challenge-07.md

 * Creating custom reports and visualizations for different stakeholders and audiences

 ## Description
-In this challenge you need to create an Azure Montitor Workbook that will allow you to see the following information from any of your VMs on a single page.
+In this challenge you need to create an Azure Monitor Workbook that will allow you to see the following information from any of your VMs on a single page.
 You must be able to change the time range and switch between the various VMs without editing your KQL code.

 * CPU %
 * Available Memory